162173 Ryugu: Sample analysis results

+In March 2026, all five canonical nucleobases were found from these samples.

 Origin from the outer Solar System

 The deuterium-rich and nitrogen-15-rich isotopic compositions of fine-grained minerals and organics suggests that the parent body of Ryugu formed in the outer Solar System.
 Titanium, chromium and molybdenum isotopic anomalies provide more evidence that ties Ryugu's origin to the outer Solar System.

 Based on preserved magnetism in the samples researchers concluded that the parent body of Ryugu was probably formed in the darkness of nebular gas.

 Volatiles

 Water

 The Hayabusa2 sample capsule was significantly upgraded from Hayabusa, to preserve water, light organics, gases, and other volatiles.
 This water was successfully sampled and preserved.
 Via a bulk sample (~95 milligrams), its water content was reported as 6.84 ±0.34 wt%.

-Independently, a research group with a far smaller allocation (particles) reported 4-7 percent water.
+Independently, a research group with a far smaller allocation (particles) reported 4–7 percent water.

 The lower-than-expected water signature seen by Hayabusa2 instruments was the result of space weathering, producing a dehydrated rind.